 In connection with an overall reduction in compensation paid to the Company's directors implemented in November 2023, effective November 13, 2023, the Company entered into an amendment to the employment agreement of Christopher C. Schreiber, a Director and the Company's former Executive Chairman, providing for Mr. Schreiber's annual fee to be adjusted from three hundred thousand dollars (\$300,000) (the "Full Fee") to sixty thousand dollars (\$60,000) in cash per annum, until payment of his Full Fee would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion.
 The amendment further provides that the remaining \$240,000 of the fees per annum (the "Fee Deferral Amount") shall be deferred until payment of the Fee Deferral Amount would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion, at which time the Fee Deferral Amount may be paid, at Mr. Schreiber's election, in shares of Common Stock or in cash.
 The amendment also clarified that Mr. Schreiber's title is "Director."
-As of December 31, 2023, the Company had recognized a salary deferral of \$27,692 which is included in Deferred Compensation Payable on the Consolidated Balance Sheet.
+As of December 31, 2024 and 2023, the Company had recognized a salary deferral of \$175,385 and \$27,692, respectively, which was paid to Mr. Schreiber on August 22, 2024.

-Effective November 13, 2023, the Company entered into an amendment to the employment agreement of Dr. Adam Kaplin, its Chief Scientific Officer, providing that Dr. Kaplin's employment shall have an initial term of four months, which the parties may mutually agree to extend for additional consecutive terms of one month each.
-The amendment further provides that, in the event of termination without cause by the Company prior to the end of the initial term, Dr. Kaplin shall receive his monthly base salary through the end of the initial term.
-The amendment further provides that all outstanding and unvested shares granted pursuant to the Nonqualified Stock Option Agreement, dated June 7, 2023, between the Company and Dr. Kaplin shall accelerate upon the termination of Dr. Kaplin's employment.
-Dr. Kaplin's amendment further provides that, in the event of a termination for any reason prior to the end of the first renewal term following the end of the initial term, subject to the execution and timely return of a release.
+Effective November 13, 2023, the Company entered into an amendment to the employment agreement of Dr. Adam Kaplin, its Chief Scientific Officer, providing that Dr. Kaplin's employment and had an initial term of four months, which the parties had the option to mutually agree to extend for additional consecutive terms of one month each.
+The amendment further provided that, in the event of termination without cause by the Company prior to the end of the initial term, Dr. Kaplin shall receive his monthly base salary through the end of the initial term.
+The amendment further provided that all outstanding and unvested shares granted pursuant to the Nonqualified Stock Option Agreement, dated June 7, 2023, between the Company and Dr. Kaplin shall accelerate upon the termination of Dr. Kaplin's employment.
+Dr. Kaplin's amendment further provided that, in the event of a termination for any reason prior to the end of the first renewal term following the end of the initial term, the Company will continue to cover the costs of Dr. Kaplin's health insurance coverage through the end of the first renewal term, subject to the execution and timely return of a release.
+Dr. Kaplin's employment was terminated effective April 15, 2024.